-If you're thinking like the head of a community theatre group, March 1, 2018, is a very important date.
-On that day, the amateur rights to Newsies become available.
-Believe me when I say this is going to be a hot property for the foreseeable future.
-There are two amateur productions opening in my home state of Connecticut in the next couple of months alone.
-Also, given the immense youth fanbase this piece has, I am willing to bet it will be a high school production chestnut for years to come.
+Believe me when I say Newsies is going to be a hot property for local theatres for the foreseeable future.
+Given the immense youth fanbase this piece has, I am willing to bet it will be a high school production chestnut for years to come.

 While the choreography might have to be adjusted for amateur/high school productions, one other major change you're likely to see is a co-ed ensemble of newsies.
 Now before anyone suggests they may have a problem with that, let me remind you of a couple of reasons why this is going to happen.

 First of all, finding a large group of young men to come out for community theatre/high school auditions is hard enough when you're trying to cast five, let alone 15-20 for a show like this.